malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * Supersedence
     * Each higher-order reward provides (or at least is interpreted to provide) a "better" measure of success, and thus can override the lower-order reward.

-The refinement hierarchy leads to efficient convergence, and predictable outcomes, however it looses from its inflexibility.
+The refinement hierarchy leads to efficient convergence, and predictable outcomes, however it loses from its inflexibility.
 The supersedence hierarchy appears more relevant to human learning, as it recognises that a higher-order understanding of the situation enables a more accurate interpretation than is possible from the more primitive layers.
 Additionally, the higher-order rewards may trade off longer term larger rewards against small short term penalties.
 For example, an agent may be willing to tolerate a certain amount of pain in order to gain a worthwhile large reward.
 So the supersedence hierarchy can lead to more adaptable and interesting results, but at the cost of being less likely to converge.

 ![hierarchical rewards](files/Executive-control-hierarchical-rewards.png)